bg-wilkesreid/vue-lunata/docs/columns.md

 </script>
 </script>

-In this example, each table cell will just display the prop specified.
-The 'Name' column will show the value of the 'name' prop for each item, and the 'Age' column will show the age.
+In this example, the 'Name' column will show the value of the 'name' prop for each item, and the 'Age' column will show the age.
 However, you can also transform the prop value before you display it.

 ### Get

 You can define a transform function that receives the current item as its argument and returns the value you want to show up in the table cell.

+!> **NOTE**: You don't have to define a `prop` for the column if you give it a `get` method instead.

 ```javascript
 items = [